-- Transfer to the host or hostel depending on availability.
+- Transfer to the host family or hostel depending on availability.

-The next day you are inducted into the project and taken to the place where it takes place.
+The next day you will be introduced to the project and taken to its location.

 For Gorkha projects

-Orientation and training of the country and the project includes:
+Orientation and training on the country and the project include information about:

 - Cultural responsibility